vijay033/Deeplearning4j/README.md

 #IDEA

 (a) The whole idea is to train word2vec on device (mobile), mentioned issue above may not appear for high end mobile devices.
-(b) Code successfully run for below training configuration and "vector_data1.txt"
+(b) Code successfully run for training configuration in code and vector_data1.txt"

                 word2Vec[i] = new Word2Vec.Builder()
                         .minWordFrequency(10)  /*observation  : This has major role to play for mentioned ISSUE*/